mehulagg/gitlab/doc/api/merge_requests.md

 ]
 ```

-Users on GitLab [Starter, Bronze, or higher](https://about.gitlab.com/pricing/) also see
+Users on GitLab [Premium or higher](https://about.gitlab.com/pricing/) also see
 the `approvals_before_merge` parameter:

 ```json